anthonymcglone2022/swagger.io/README.md

 1. Download either the **.json** or **.yaml** file

-2. View the file by clicking on "File > Import file" on https://editor.swagger.io/ and selecting it from the folder it was downloaded to
+2. To view the file, navigate to https://editor.swagger.io/ and click on the File menu item at the top of the page.
+Then select Import File from the dropdown.
+Selecting the file from the folder you downloaded it to.
+Note: an alternative method - you can copy the contents of the **.yaml** file and paste it into the Swagger editor.